Atanu208/Todo-List/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the required dependencies.
 3. Start the development server with `npm start`.
-4. Access the application in your web browser at http://localhost:3000.
+4. Access this application in your web browser at http://nauseating-trees.surge.sh/

 Contributing:
 If you find any bugs or have ideas for improvements, contributions to the project are welcome!
 Please fork the repository, make your changes, and submit a pull request.